BILLY KOULMENTAS - INTERVIEW

 BK: That’s exactly what it was.
 They didn’t have the language.
 They couldn’t speak English very well.
 And that’s what they did.
 That’s why, you know, a lot of Greeks have restaurants.
 Cause when they first came over here who owned the restaurants at the time were the Jews.
 And the Greeks were basically the workers, the majority, in the restaurants.
 And as time progressed they became the owners and then the Jews went on to become the wholesalers, selling to the restaurants.
 And now what’s happening, you see more Spanish people becoming restauranteurs, because it’s just like a natural progression.

 MDN: How old were you when you first started working with your father?

-BK: I was a dishwasher helper, then I was a dishwasher, and then I was a delivery boy, then I was, basically every aspect of the restaurant.
+BK: I would say 7, 8.
+I was a dishwasher helper, then I was a dishwasher, and then I was a delivery boy, basically every aspect of the restaurant.

 MDN: And where were you living at the time?